avito-tech/go-mutesting/README.md

 ## Config file

 There is a configuration file where you can fine-tune mutation testing.
-The config will be filled in YAML format.
+The config must be written in YAML format.
-It can be connected using the "--config" parameter
+If `--config` is presented, the library will use the given config.
+Otherwise, no default config file will be used.
 The config contains the following parameters:

 | Name                 | Default value |Description                                    |